renan-peres/renan-peres/README.md

 Hello there! 👋

-I'm a Business Intelligence (BI) Developer and Analytics Engineer specializing in Microsoft data/cloud products, with a solid background in accounting and finance.
+I'm a Analytics Engineer with a solid background in accounting and finance, specializing in Microsoft data/cloud products.

 Feel free to connect with me on LinkedIn or via email.